New York (NY) Alert and Mass Notification System

 In South Halls and North Halls, fire extinguishers are located in the stairwells on each floor.
 In Bellamy Hall, they are located in the corridors.
 The fire alarm systems and firefighting equipment are placed in the halls solely for your protection.

-Knowingly activating a fire alarm when no such emergency exists or tampering with any fire alarm system or fire protection equipment is a misdemeanor under the penal code.
-Tampering with any part of the fire safety equipment including heat sensors, sprinkler heads, smoke detectors, fire alarms or fire extinguishers, etc. Will result in disciplinary action, including dismissal from the residence halls, and/or college, and possible criminal court action.
+Knowingly activating a fire alarm when no such emergency exists is is illegal under the penal code.
+Tampering with any part of the fire safety equipment is a violation of NYS Fire Code including heat sensors, sprinkler heads, smoke detectors, fire alarms or fire extinguishers, etc. will result in disciplinary action, including dismissal from the residence halls, and/or college, and possible criminal court action.

 Residence Hall Fire Alarm Evacuation Procedure: